riza-io/demos/self-learning-agent/README.md

 ## Getting started with the agent

+> [!NOTE]
+> As with any LLM-generated responses, there is variation between runs, and the agent may occasionally produce invalid code.
+Even if you use the same prompts, the output you receive may not be identical to the examples below.

 The agent receives a system prompt when it starts up (which will be printed for you to see).
 It will then ask you for first prompt.

 ### "help me create a new stripe customer"